-You may think you don't know what a yeast infection in dogs looks like, but if you have an itchy dog, especially the ears and paws, then you may be looking at exactly that.
+You may think you don't know what a yeast infection in dogs looks like now, but if you have an itchy dog, especially the ears and paws, then you may be looking at exactly that.
 Yeast!

 If you want to know what it literally looks like, below is a close-up photo of my dog's ear when it was infected with yeast.
 Yuck!

-Yeast is more prevalent in the summertime as it thrives in hot and humid weather and often gets mistaken for allergies.
+Yeast is more prevalent in the summertime as it thrives in hot and humid weather and one of the biggest things I can tell you about yeast is that it often gets mistaken for allergies.

 But make no mistake, yeast causes lots of itching, paw chewing and butt scooting for your dog.